Yash-Annapure/Group-Exercise-Chapter-3-Time-Series-Analysis/README.md

 ## 📝 Notes for Users

-1. **Data Download:** The notebook downloads data directly from GitHub, so internet connection is required on first run
+1. **Data Download:** The notebook downloads data directly from Packages.
 2. **Reproducibility:** Set random seeds if using stochastic models
 3. **Customization:** Easily modify window sizes, lags, and time periods for different analysis
 4. **Error Handling:** Add try-except blocks for production use